va1e7ia/Learning-JavaScript/README.md

 # LEVEL 1.8

 _Task 1:_ Fill an array with integers in the range from 1 to 10.
 _Task 2:_ Fill an array with even numbers in the range from 1 to 100.
 _Task 3:_ Given an array with fractions.
 Round this fractions to 1 decimal place.

+# LEVEL 1.9

+_Task 1:_ A string array is given.
+Leave in this array only those lines that begin with http://.
+_Task 2:_ A string array is given.
+Leave in this array only those lines that end with .html.
+_Task 3:_ Given an array with numbers.
+Increase each number in the array by 10 percent.

+# LEVEL 1.10

+_Task 1:_ Fill an array with random numbers in the range from 1 to 100.
+_Task 2:_ Given a number.
+Print all its characters from the end to the console.
+_Task 3:_ Given an array.
+In turn, output to the console subarrays of two elements of our array.
+_Task 4:_ Given two arrays.
+Concat them into the one array.